-6 mess-free recipes for making Mom breakfast in bed
+6 easy, mess-free recipes to make Mom breakfast-in-bed on Mother's Day

 Method:

 Cut a 1-inch thick slice of watermelon.
 Then cut the slice into 4 wedges.
 Using a heart-shaped cutter, cut out a heart in the middle.
-Fill the cut out with berries and serve.
+Fill the cut out part with berries and serve.
+Mom will love this berry much.

 6. Breakfast-in-Bed Hibiscus Mocktail